 ‘The Mission’ begins in the 1740s when a Spanish Jesuit Priest Father Gabriel enters into the North Argentinian wilderness in an attempt to convert the local tribals into Christianity.
 While his initial attempts fail miserably, the locals are intrigued by his penchant for music and let him live.
 Rodrigo Mendoza is a mercenary who lives off kidnapping the natives and seeking a ransom from plantation owners by selling them.
 By the time Father Gabriel has a well-established mission in the wilderness, an intrigued Mendoza acquiesces to join Father’s mission.
 Together, along with the tribal forces, they need to defend the mission against the Portuguese and Spanish invasions looming in the country.
 ‘The Mission’ received critical praise, yet it was a commercial failure.
 It also managed to bag several nominations at the Academy Awards.
 From a religious point of view, Church Times held it in the top 50 religious films of all time.

 13. The Last Temptation of Christ (1988)

-Highly controversial yet richly applauded, Martin Scorsese’s epic biblical film ‘The Last Temptation of Christ’ is an epic tale of the lives and temptations of the Jesus of Nazareth.
+Highly controversial yet richly applauded, Martin Scorsese’s epic biblical film ‘The Last Temptation of Christ’ is an unforgettable tale of the life and temptations of the Jesus of Nazareth.
 The film was attacked by the church for showcasing the sexual imaginations of Jesus Christ.
-It called the movie an artistic failure.
+The church called the movie an artistic failure.
 Also, Christ was shown to be a human with all the humane virtues and vices like everyone else.
-Critics praised the movie for its obvious realism and humanization of religion.
+Critics praised the movie for its realism and humanization of religion.